National Assembly session starts

-ISLAMABAD, Mar 08 (APP): The National Assembly session on Tuesday started at 10:40 am with the recitation of the Holy Quran and Naat.
+ISLAMABAD, Mar 09 (APP): The National Assembly session Thursday started at 10:35 am with the recitation of the Holy Quran and Naat.

 National Assembly session starts

-ISLAMABAD, Mar 08 (APP): The National Assembly session on Tuesday started at 10:40 am with the recitation of the Holy Quran and Naat.
+ISLAMABAD, Mar 09 (APP): The National Assembly session Thursday started at 10:35 am with the recitation of the Holy Quran and Naat.